 “To put it bluntly, there is no shortage of demand for housing,” says Dickens.

-“The encouraging news is that vacancy rates have started to recover in three of the four main provinces: Western Cape, Eastern Cape and KwaZulu-Natal but Gauteng continues to deteriorate with 14.66% vacancies in Q4 of 2020, pulling the national average up.”
+“The encouraging news is that vacancy rates have started to recover in three of the four main provinces: Western Cape, Eastern Cape and KwaZulu-Natal and Gauteng continues to deteriorate with 14.66% vacancies in Q4 of 2020, pulling the national average up.”

 Vacancy Rates all single digits; overall KwaZulu-Natal vacancies are at 7.9% with eThekwini a mere 4.2% and even the luxury North Coast only 7.4% vacant.

-“But let’s not forget KwaZulu-Natal also holds the record for worst performing rental payment behaviour, only 73.55% of KZN tenants are in good standing,” says Dickens.
+“But let’s not forget KwaZulu-Natal also holds the record for worst performing rental payment behaviour.
+Only 73.55% of KZN tenants are in good standing,” says Dickens.

 Impact of development on residential housing stock